So you want to go to Lapland, you don’t know where to start and you’re completely overwhelmed with all the things you need to think about.

 Check what your accommodation provides.
 Some places will give you or let you hire snow suits and boots, socks, balaclavas, gloves etc so check before you go out and buy anything.

-Our hotel provides lots of clothing items but we’re taking a few bits, like supportive walking boots, for The Bears just in case.
-I’m keeping some of the tags on in case we don’t need them but I’d rather know they will be warm than chance it.
+Our hotel provided lots of clothing items but we took a few bits, like supportive walking boots, for The Bears just in case.
+I kept some of the tags on in case we didn’t need them.

 So, in conclusion, pay close attention to the materials you take with you.
 Polyester and wool (especially Merino wool) are really good, cotton is bad for the cold outdoors.
 Most of the clothing is pretty standard stuff so shouldn’t cost too much.
 I got most of ours from Aldi, at the end of November and Go Outdoors’ Black Friday sale.
 However, good quality ski trousers and an insulated jacket are recommended.